-Spiritual thought-leader and founder of the International Agape Spiritual Center, Michael Bernard Beckwith says, “it’s the ability to see what has been already given to you – all the gifts of existence.”
+According to spiritual thought-leader and trainer of Mindvalley’s Life Visioning Mastery Quest, Michael Bernard Beckwith, it’s the ability to see what has already been given to you — all the gifts of existence.

-Another day to breathe, love, laugh, hug, express your greatness, and share your gifts with the world – when you focus on what you already have with a sense of gratitude, it’s the fastest way to manifest your desires.
+On top of that, focusing on what you already have with a sense of gratitude is the fastest way to manifest your desires.

 Without your mind, you wouldn’t be able to think, make decisions, store memories, and come up with new ideas.
 It lets you make things out of the world and protects you from being overwhelmed and confused by irrelevant knowledge.

-Your mind, at large, enables you to perceive the spiritual aspect of life and everything’s happening elsewhere in the Universe.
+Your mind, at large, enables you to perceive the spiritual aspect of life and everything that’s happening elsewhere in the Universe.

 2. Ability to Transform

-You aren’t just able to learn new things; you are able to transform through new experiences and important lessons.
+Not only are you able to learn new things, you can also transform through new experiences and important lessons.

 It goes beyond the biological evolutionary process as humans are one of the most complex beings on this planet who can transcend human nature and reach higher consciousness.